Sertifier + Salesforce Integration

 - Trigger the Flow When: A record is updated

 - Set Entry Conditions: choose the condition that should trigger issuance.
-A common pattern is a checkbox field such as Issue_Credential__c Equals True, but this can be any combination of field values you like.
+A common pattern is a checkbox field such as

-- When to Run the Flow for Updated Records: select Only when a record is updated to meet the condition requirements.
-This ensures a contact is only issued a credential once, when they first meet your criteria, instead of on every subsequent update.
+Issue_Credential__cEquals True, but this can be any combination of field values you like. - When to Run the Flow for Updated Records: select Only when a record is updated to meet the condition requirements.
+This ensures a record only triggers issuance once, when it first meets your criteria, instead of on every subsequent update.
+It is your main protection against duplicate credentials.

 - Optimize the Flow for: Actions and Related Records